Alpaca wool: everything you need to know and what to makePublished on 15 December 2021 By Sarah Jones 3 min read

-Lusciously soft and a dream to work with, alpaca wool is one of the highest quality fibers, and a favorite among knitters and crocheters.
-Known for its cozy warm properties and gorgeous glossy texture, this natural fiber has so much making potential!
+Lusciously soft and a dream to work with, alpaca wool is one of the highest quality fibres, and a favourite among knitters and crocheters.
+Known for its cosy warm properties and gorgeous glossy texture, this natural fibre has so much making potential!
 Let’s take you through all there is to know about alpaca and baby alpaca yarn.

 What is alpaca wool?